pmreis/TeslaImprovementBacklog/README.md

 - [X] Solve Tesla App rendering issues introduced since early April release: https://www.youtube.com/shorts/RHsV7483uVQ. **This seemed to be related with iOS and was solved with iOS 18 upgrade**
 - [ ] Remove the "Bluetooth on" requirement on Android to see saved sentry videos.
 - [ ] Make calendar scroll faster on Intel processors.
-- [ ] Keep option on climate controls should keep the current settings, not change it to auto.
+- [ ] The "keep" option on climate controls should keep the current settings, not change it to auto.
+- [ ] Vision based sentry mode only activates with human figgures nearby (including paintings).
+This excludes small crashes from other veiches into a Tesla.
+Sentry should activate also when other cars drive too close.
+- [ ] Considering the amount of bugs introduced in Tesla App and Tesla's Vehicle software during 2025 alone, the suspicion lies on saboteurs inside Tesla's software team.
+They must be identified and fired from Tesla.
+- [ ] Tesla App on Android crashes after a few Supercharger selections on the map.
+- [ ] Tesla App on iOS keeps the slider on a loop of expantion and retraction, after selecting a Supercharger on the map.

 # Notes